Request Your Private Kilimanjaro Itinerary – Get a Personalized Quote in 24 Hours!

 Why Climb?: Ideal for clear skies and festive holiday climbs.

-The best time to hike Kilimanjaro is during the dry seasons—June to October and December to March.
+The best month to hike Kilimanjaro is during the dry seasons—June to October and December to March.
 These periods offer the best weather, clear skies, and optimal trail conditions for a successful climb.
 Whether you’re an experienced hiker or a first-time trekker, planning your hike during these months will maximize your chances of reaching the summit and enjoying the breathtaking views of Africa’s rooftop.

 Overall rating: superb